Bill Winter (American football)

-William Richard Winter (born July 9, 1943 in Nitro, West Virginia) is a former Marshall University football player.
+William Richard Winter (born July 9, 1943, in Nitro, West Virginia) is a former Marshall University football player.

 High school career

 Winter graduated in 1961 from Nitro High School and is one of the greatest athletes the school has ever produced.
 As a member of the 1958 football team, Nitro went 9-0-1 for their first undefeated season in school history (the team also featured his older brother Wilbur who played fullback and would captain the team one year later).
-Bill Winter was a key player in Nitro High School's 1960 season in which they went 10-0 in the regular season, outscoring their opponents 258-44.
+Bill Winter was a key player in Nitro High School's 1960 season in which they went 10–0 in the regular season, outscoring their opponents 258–44.
 Nitro played in the West Virginia AAA state championship game.
-The Nitro Wildcats ultimately lost to Weir by a score of 40-0.
+The Nitro Wildcats ultimately lost to Weir by a score of 40–0.
 This was Nitro High School's first appearance in a state football championship game.
 Winter was named to the All AAA West Virginia State Second Team.
-Of note, Winter's youngest brother Tom would also play linebacker and guard for the Nitro High School football team from 1964–1966; during this span, the team would go 8-22.
+Of note, Winter's youngest brother Tom would also play linebacker and guard for the Nitro High School football team from 1964 to 1966; during this span, the team would go 8-22.

 College career

 Winter went on to play college football at Marshall University.
 He received numerous offers at other schools including West Virginia University.
 He enjoyed a successful career playing on offense (guard), defense (linebacker), and on special teams (kick-off team and kicking PATs).
 Winter was one of only 4 sophomores to start for Marshall in 1962.
 He broke his ankle during the next to last game of the season against Xavier.
 After the game, Marshall head coach Charlie Snyder (American football) remarked, "That boy is the greatest sophomore football player I've ever coached."
 He was named to the All Mid-American Conference 2nd Team in 1963.
-During this season, Marshall finished at 5-4-1, for their first winning season since 1957 and only their second since joining the MAC in 1954.
+During this season, Marshall finished at 5–4–1, for their first winning season since 1957 and only their second since joining the MAC in 1954.
 In 1964, Winter was named captain of the team along with teammate Jim Cure.
 Marshall would have its best football season during its first tenure in the MAC (1954–1968), finishing 7-3 and 2nd in the Mid-American Conference.
 During this season, Winter was named to the 1964 All Mid-American Conference Team.
 After Winter's departure, Marshall would post a 7-31-1 record during their last 4 seasons in the MAC, going winless in the last two seasons (1967–68).

 In 1990, Winter was inducted into the Marshall University Hall of Fame.
 One year later, he would be named to the Marshall University Field of Dreams team during the dedication of Marshall University Stadium.
 The Thundering Herd defeated New Hampshire in that game before a crowd of 33,116.